SladtheLad/udemy-react-burger/README.md

 # Burger-Builder
 This is a course project for a Udemy course, React 16 - The Complete Guide (incl.
 React Router 4 and Redux), by Maximilian Schwarzmüller.
 The app simulates the basic process of building and ordering a hamburger from a burger joint.
-Utilizing Reactjs, Redux, Jest & Enzyme for testing, and Firebase for the backend and authentication.
+Utilizing Reactjs (now with Hooks), Redux (now with Saga), Jest & Enzyme for testing, and Firebase for the backend and authentication.

 ![Burger Build](./src/assets/images/landing-gif.gif)